blamario/construct/README.md

 ============

 This is a Haskell implementation of Python's [Construct](https://construct.readthedocs.io/en/latest/intro.html) library.
-It provides a succint and easy way to specify data formats.
-Before you get to the succint part, though, you'll probably need a bunch of extensions and imports:
+It provides a succinct and easy way to specify data formats.
+Before you get to the succinct part, though, you'll probably need a bunch of extensions and imports:

 ~~~ {.haskell}